 I have read that unit stills photographers must be able to take criticism and rejection well, have you ever been in a position where someone told you they didn’t like your pictures?
 How did you deal with it professionally without being offended?

 So far either the commissioners have liked what I’ve produced or they’ve been too nice to say otherwise!
 This job is a collaboration so I go into each production with a clear brief and keep communication open with the publicists so that they can comment on work as I shoot.
 This way any tweaks or changes in approach can be discussed and implemented as shooting progresses to ensure everyone is happy with the result.
 Yes, this means you’ve got to be open to sometimes changing what you might want to do with your work, but you need to remember that you are getting paid to fulfil the commissioner’s brief, not your own.
-Like anyone, I look back on my earlier work and cringe sometimes but it’s a good sign that my work is progressing and constantly improving.

 What inspires you and your work?

 I am inspired by the work of other unit and specials photographers such as Jay Maidment, Jasin Boland, Jaap Buitendijk, Johnathan Olley, Giles Keyte and David Appleby who are brilliant and very well established unit photographers.
-It’s always a good idea to see what kind of work the most in demand stills photographers are producing to see what clients are wanting.
+It’s always a good idea to see what kind of work the most in-demand stills photographers are producing to see what clients are wanting.

 I also try and find inspiring documentary and fine art photographers so that my work doesn’t just stick to an obvious commercial look when it comes to composition etc. Sure, a lot of commissioners want this, but I want to differentiate and be seen as a photographer who truly understands the art of it and so hopefully attract more of the kind of productions who appreciate this approach.
 Doing this makes my work stay fresh, challenges me to see things differently and constantly improve my image making.